 1. I am available for Consultation with Pastors, musicians, choir directors and music leaders.
 Contact me for more information.

 2. I have written many Theme Songs for Youth Camps, Retreats, Assemblies and special events.
 Contact me for more information.

 Sample: “I am a Pond”

-3. I offer Music Transcription ($30 for transcribing original songs from an mp3 to lead sheet with chords using Finale.)
+3. I offer Music Transcription ($35/page for transcribing original songs from an mp3 to lead sheet with chords using Finale.)
 Contact me about Arranging & Commissioning Compositions.